Left-symmetric Superalgebras on Special Linear Lie Superalgebras: Introduction

 A superalgebra $(\LL=\LL_{\bar 0}\oplus \LL_{\bar 1} ,\cdot)$ over a field $k$ is called a \textit{left-symmetric superalgebra} (or an LSSA for short) if the associator $(x,y,z)=(x\cdot y)\cdot z-x\cdot(y\cdot z)$ is supersymmetric in $x$ and $y$, i.e., $(x,y,z)=(-1)^{|x||y|}(y,x,z)$; or, equivalently,

 It is clear that each associative superalgebra is an LSSA.
-The supercommutator $[x,y]=x\cdot y-(-1)^{\alpha\beta}y\cdot x$ defines a Lie superalgebra structure on $\LL$.
+The supercommutator $[x,y]=x\cdot y-(-1)^{|x||y|}y\cdot x$ defines a Lie superalgebra structure on $\LL$.
 The resulting Lie superalgebra $\mathfrak{g}_\LL$ is called the \textit{associated Lie superalgebra} of $\LL$, and $\LL$ is called an LSSA on $\g_\LL$.
 Note that if $\LL$ is an LSSA on a Lie superalgebra $\g$, then $\LL_{\0}$ is a left-symmetric algebra on $\g_{\0}$.
 Extending Segal's remark, \cite{Se1994}, we consider determining whether the set of LSSAs on a Lie superalgebra is non-empty and classifying all such LSSAs to be a fundamental task.

 The "non-super" version of this problem arises in the theory of affine structures on differentiable manifolds and Lie groups.
-Assume $k=\mathds{R}$ and let $G$ be a connected, simply connected Lie group with Lie algebra $\g$.
+Assume that $G$ is a connected, simply connected Lie group with Lie algebra $\g$.
 It is known that endowing $G$ with a left-invariant affine structure is equivalent to endowing $\g$ with a left-symmetric product.
 For more details, see for example \cite{M1981, Mi1977, Se1994}.
-Left-symmetric algebra structures on Lie algebras have been studied extensively, \cite{Bai2009, Bau1999, Bur1994, Bur1996, YZ2018}.
-Medina, \cite{M1981}, proved that finite-dimensional complex semisimple Lie algebras do not admit left-symmetric algebras structures.
+Left-symmetric algebra structures on both finite-dimensional and infinite-dimensional Lie algebras have been studied extensively, see \cite{Bai2009, Bur1994, YZ2018} and \cite{CL2012, KCB2011, TB2012}, respectively.
+Kong and Bai, \cite{KB2008}, studied LSSAs on the Virasoro superalgebra.

+In this paper we use repeatedly the following results.
+Medina, \cite{M1981}, demonstrated that finite-dimensional complex semisimple Lie algebras do not admit left-symmetric algebra structures.
 Baues, \cite{Bau1999}, classified all left-symmetric algebras on $\gl_n$ and proved that $\gl_n$ is the only reductive Lie algebra with one-dimensional center and a simple semisimple ideal which admits left-symmetric algebras over an algebraically closed ground field (see also \cite{Bur1996}).